 Content writing generates sales indirectly and unpredictably, unlike copywriting.

-Who is a good content writer?
+Who is a Good Content Writer?

-A content writer is someone with an area of specialization in producing relevant, engaging, informative, and entertaining written content for websites and digital spaces.
+A content writer is someone with an area of specialization in producing relevant, engaging, informative, and entertaining written content for websites and other digital spaces.

 Every website online has a target audience that it is designed for.
 To speak to that audience directly, you need a good content writer to produce content with relevant keywords aimed at that target audience.